kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

 In our previous lesson on [Basic Structures]({{ '/notes/basic-structures' | relative_url}}) we discuss a few flow structures that we will find again and again a computer code.
 The first one and the most fundamental one is the sequential structure.
 Everything else is based on this.
 The second one is the *branch* structure which we will discuss more deeply in this lesson.

-We showed an example of when this branch structure may at play in a real application.
+We showed an example of when this branch structure might be at play in a real application.
 For example, in our cycling application, we may want to check if the user hit the set target or not.
-If the user hits the target, we want to display some congratulatory message.
-In that lesson we showed how we plan to solve the problem using a flowchart.
-In this lesson, we will show how we can **I**mplement our design of algorithm using Python.
-Python statement that allows us to do is is the **if statement**.
+If the user hits the target, we want to display a congratulatory message.
+In that lesson, we showed how we planned to solve the problem using a flowchart.
+In this lesson, we will show how we can **i**mplement our design of the algorithm using Python.
+The Python statement that allows us to do this is the **if statement**.
 ### When Things are Right

 Let's start with a simple decision making.
 Using our cycling app example, let's say if the user hits the set target, we will display `"You hit your cadence target for the week!
 Well done."`.
 The flowchart is shown below.